Tserieskinda/Sfs-System-Editor/README.md

 4 Million solar mass black hole preset is broken, Do not use it Landmark is Broken

+## Warning
+Any unsaved progress will be delted and progress will be lost if you exit the program.
+Save progess by clicking Export.zip, and you can load the same zip later
 # Credits
 ***(Im not responsible if you steal and edit someone's system without their given permission OR steal and provide the SFS assets that i provided.)***